noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 myself being enveloped in her soft touch and her ascertainable warmth.

 “...I still have my doubts about my ability to feel love.
 However, how should I put this...
-Perhaps, I might want to “try to fall in love”.”
+Perhaps, I might want to _try_ to fall in love.”

 [...]